Build Connections: Likability Is Your Social Currency

 • Deeper connections based on mutual understanding

 There's no shortage of "networking strategies" out there.
-Most of them feel calculated and hollow.
-People can sense when you're following a formula rather than being genuine.
+Most feel calculated and hollow.
+People sense when you're following a formula rather than being genuine.

 The approach I'm advocating is simpler but more demanding.
 It requires you to be real.
 To share what actually matters to you.
 To listen with genuine interest when others do the same.